In Stock

 Harvesting

-Fruit ripens December to January, turning deep purple-black when ripe.
-Pick every few days for best flavour and to extend harvest.
+Fruit ripens from December to January, starting red and ripening to a deep purple-black berry once fully matured.
+Pick every few days for the best flavour and to extend the harvest.
 Handle gently and refrigerate or process soon after picking.

 Enjoy Silvanberries fresh, or use them in pies, crumbles, sauces, jams, or frozen in smoothies and baking.